Kharbooza978/Portfolio/README.md

 ## ITU University Management System (Student Portal)
 The Student University Management System offers students seamless access to academic information, including course enrollments, results, and attendance.
 With real-time updates, dynamic course statistics, and easy navigation, students can track progress and submit enrollment or withdrawal requests to their departments efficiently.

-This is the client-side of the project, built using React to create a dynamic and responsive user interface along with react supported technologies/ kits.
+This is the **client-side** of the project, built using **React** to create a dynamic and responsive user interface along with React-supported technologies and kits.

-- The useContext API of react is leveraged for state management across various components, enabling smooth data flow and simplifying the handling of shared state.
+- Developed using **Tailwind CSS** for fast, modern, and fully responsive UI with a utility-first design approach.
-- Socket.IO Client is integrated to enable real-time communication, allowing instant notifications and updates for team members.
-For enhanced animations and smooth transitions.
+- Utilized **Framer Motion** for smooth animations and transitions to ensure a polished and engaging user experience.
-- Framer Motion is utilized, ensuring a polished and engaging user experience throughout the application.
+- Implemented **Firebase Authentication** for secure user login and signup, ensuring protected access to student data.

 These technologies combine to create an interactive and seamless interface for effective project collaboration.